 |Chocolate-chip cookies||Fig bars, vanilla wafers, graham crackers, fruit and caramel dip|

 |Potato chips||Baked vegetable chips, nuts|

-  Children should be fed adequate nutrition for their optimum growth and development of their body.
+Children should be fed adequate nutrition for the optimum growth and development of their bodies.
 They require regular intake of food enriched with vitamins, minerals and other essential nutrients required by the body.
 Avoid feeding them processed, and packaged foods or snacks as these contain excess sugars, which can lead to weakening their immune system and adversely affect their health in the long run.
-As a parent, you need to introduce them to healthy food ingredients in ways that they love and get habituated with the healthy foods.
+As a parent, you need to introduce them to healthy food ingredients in ways that they love and get habituated to healthy foods.